cryptsetup Command: Tutorial & Examples

 Creating an encrypted volume

-To create an encrypted volume using cryptsetup, you need to follow these steps:
+To create an encrypted volume using cryptsetup, follow these steps:

 1. First, install the necessary packages by running the following command: